nagreme/COMP4520_lab_journal/_posts/2019-05-22-meeting-with-Wayne.md

 I will write up summaries of the papers I've read and post those (retroactively perhaps).
 Assigned by Dr. Thulasiraman.

 Next meeting with Wayne will be 2019-05-30 @2pm.

-I will get a key for the lab at some point, next week hopefully?